Bioconductor/bioconductor.org/README.md

        url: https://secure.bioconductor.org/EVENT_NAME

 3. Edit the `EVENT_NAME.yaml` file
-4. Use svn to commit changes and additions by `add_event`
+4. Use git to commit changes and additions by `add_event`

 ## How to add course material

 You will use a helper script `./scripts/course_mgr` to add course material to the site.
-PDF files for labs and presentations as well as course-specific packages and data are *not* stored in svn.
-The index pages that describe the course and provide links to the materials *are* stored in svn.
+PDF files for labs and presentations as well as course-specific packages and data are *not* stored in git.
+The index pages that describe the course and provide links to the materials *are* stored in git.
 The `course_mgr` script will help with index file creation and data transfer.

 ### `course_mgr` workflow and important tips